TasRail is setting new standards for freight logistics in Tasmania.

 Rail also has the capacity and the capability to support economic growth.
 Industry can plan in the knowledge that their production can be transported on rail at reasonable cost and that the community will accept the movement of this freight given the widespread understanding of rail's strong safety and environmental credentials.

 TasRail is a State-owned Company governed by an independent Board of Directors.
 Formed in 2009, TasRail is headquartered in Launceston.
-TasRail generates important economic activity through its operations, the purchase of goods and services and the employment of its full time workforce of 240 talented men and women.
+TasRail generates important economic activity through its operations, the purchase of goods and services and the employment of its full time workforce of more than 250 talented men and women.